-Henry and Margarette (Merte) Wenzel immigrated to America from Darmstadt, Germany in 1850 and settled on ten acres of land in a part of Lower St. Clair Township with a sizable German population.
-They came with their three children, Henry Jr (1840), Mary (1842) and Caroline (1846).
+The local origin of the Wenzel name begins with the young couple, Margarette (Merte) and Henry Wenzel, who immigrated to America from Darmstadt, Germany, in 1850.
+They settled on ten acres of land in a section of Lower St. Clair with a sizable German population.
+The Wenzel's came with their three children, Henry Jr (1840), Mary (1842) and Caroline (1846).

 The Wenzels were a farming family and slowly cultivated the majority of their land.
 Henry Jr married Phoebe Graesser in 1867 and the couple had six children, Anna (1868), William (1870), Ida (1872), Kathryn (1875), Margaret (1878) and Charles (1882).
 The children grew up working the fields around the family home listed as 311 Wenzel Way.

 Mary Wenzel married McClelland Murray, a local landowner who owned seven acres on the eastern side of the West Liberty Avenue and another two acres on the western side bordering Wenzel Way and West Liberty.
 The couple settled in a home on the two acre lot along Wenzel Way.
 Today that is the location of the Beinhauer Funeral Home.